ln-komandur/ESP32/i2c_daisy_chain/README.md

  	2. At PCF8574_SLAVE_ADDR = __0x21__ _// A0 jumper to ground_
 7. Reads from a 4x4 membrane matrix keypad
 	1. At PCF8574_SLAVE_KPD_ADDRESS = __0x20__ _// No jumper set for keypad on PCF8574 expander_
- 	2. __uses interrupts__ to recognize key strokes
+ 	2. __uses interrupts__ to begin recognizing the key that is pressed
+  	3. Enables / disables __internal pullup / pulldown resistors__ available in the ESP32 for __certain GPIO pins__, and ties those pins to the interrupt pin of the PCF8574 in _the code_
- 	3. uses some rudimentary logic to __debounce key strokes__
+ 	4. uses some rudimentary logic to handle __debouncing key strokes__ by deciphering the key pressed as soon as and only after an interrupt has occured.
+After the key has been deciphered, the next interrupt is processed.
-  	4. reads which key is pressed by masking the keypad's rows and columns
+  	5. reads which key is pressed by masking the keypad's rows and columns
 8. Writes to an LCD1602
 	1. At LCD Address = __0x27__ _// The same as 0x4E>>1_
 	2. Writes a standard text on the first line